Trainer

 Returning to New Zealand in 2002, during the next decade the Sargent stable consolidated its position with a string of major race wins.
 In 2012, Sargent’s tally of 111 winners set a new record for New Zealand wins in a season.

 Now focusing his operations on Sydney’s premier horse training centre, Randwick, “Sarge” is in the ranks of Sydney’s top horse trainers.
-He trains a number of our racehorses including the talented Gin Martini and we are very privileged to have him as part of the Tricolours training team.
+He trains a number of our horses, including Ningaloo Star, Harlow Mist and Autumn Blonde, and we are very privileged to have him as part of the Tricolours training team.

 Golden Slipper winning combination of Gai Waterhouse and Adrian Bott have now joined the Tricolours team.